 To get the old parts off of the firewall, the passenger-side inner fender needs to be removed to get access to the screws holding the heater/AC box to the firewall.
 The inner fender is removed by removing 7 screws along the outside of the fender - these are held on with "J-nuts", which are a captive screw on a metal clip.
 These tend to rust - I had to grind 2 screw heads off since the J-nuts allowed the screw to turn without unscrewing it.
 The inner fender is also held on with a large screw in the middle-back, 2 screws near the top that go into the fender, and 1 that goes into the battery box.
 After that, there are 3 screws at the bottom front.
 After the inner fender is loose, you can access the 4 nuts holding the AC evaporator and 2 screws holding the fan on.
 Make sure the heater hoses are completely removed, and the unit on the firewall should then be able to be pulled off.

-Now under the dash, the glove box door is removed with the 4 screws along the bottom hinge edge, and 2 screws holding the door limiter on.
+Under the dash, the glove box door is removed with the 4 screws along the bottom hinge edge, and 2 screws holding the door limiter on.
 Then there are several screws along the perimeter of the cardboard glove box - once these are removed, the box pushes into the dash and can be pulled out from underneath.
 At this point there is an enclosure on the inside of the firewall that houses the heater core - this comes off with 2 screws at the 5 and 11 o'clock positions from the inside of the firewall.

 There are several heater/AC vent boxes under the dash - remove these carefully, along with the flexible ducts.
 On my truck, the ducts were still functional, but any pulling on them made them disintegrate.
 There will be cables on some of the boxes that need to be removed.
 The only things that are being reused are the control panel, the 2 defrost vents, the 2 round vents at each end of the dash, and the rectangular vent above the radio.